Site logo

 Secondary dimension >>> Acquisition >>> Source/Medium

-Google Analytics keeps track of specific engagement metrics including pages viewed per session, average session duration, and bounce rate.
+Google Analytics tracks specific engagement metrics, such as the number of pages viewed per session, average session duration, and bounce rate.

 How to find this in Google Analytics: